beeva-juangomez/beeva-poc-keras-on-mxnet/README.md

 ### Goal <a name="goal"></a>

-To generate results and conclusions that describe the use of MXNet as a backend with Keras in the following cases:
+Generate results and conclusions that describe the use of MXNet as a backend with Keras in the following cases:

 * CPU
 * GPU